-- You might have to offer one piece of food at a time to avoid your baby stuffing too much food into their mouth.
-Just until the phase passes!
+- You might have to offer one piece of food at a time to avoid your baby stuffing too much food into their mouth just until the phase passes!

 - Encourage utensils or fun toothpicks for eating instead of hands.
 While it’s fine to eat with their hands, this will slow your little one down, giving them extra time for chewing and swallowing the food.

-- Avoid distractions at the table like iPads, so your toddler can focus on eating.
+- Avoid distractions at the table, like iPads, so your toddler can focus on eating.

 - If this is the case, it can be helpful to “wake up” or alert the mouth before eating.
-This can be done with pressure on their teeth gums and lips with a silicone nook brush or even a vibrating brush if tolerated, before a meal.
+This can be done with pressure on their teeth gums, and lips with a silicone nook brush or even a vibrating brush, if tolerated, before a meal.

-- Another useful tip, especially for under-responsive kids, is that cold water between bites gives sensation in the mouth.
+- Another helpful tip, especially for under-responsive kids, is that cold water between bites gives sensation in the mouth.
 And for all children, encouraging sips of water between meals will help wash extra food down.
 And get them used to the feel of a clean mouth.